 Cybersecurity

-The BS in Cybersecurity degree program is designed to meet the fast growing demand for computer scientists with expertise in cybersecurity.
+The cybersecurity degree program is designed to meet the fast growing demand for computer scientists with expertise in cybersecurity.
 In addition to learning in foundational computer science courses, students will learn crosscutting concepts and skills in confidentiality, integrity, privacy, risk, adversarial thinking, and security analytics.
-The curriculum emphasizes hands-on coursework and experential learning and covers topics on security related to data, software, hardware, connection, cyber systems, and cybersecurity threats impacting organizations and society.
+The curriculum emphasizes hands-on coursework and experiential learning and covers topics on security related to data, software, hardware, connection, cyber systems, and cybersecurity threats impacting organizations and society.
 The program trains students, for example, to design and build secure information networks, secure applications, secure systems, secure critical infrastructures, and secure methods for transporting data.
-The program prepares graduates for careers in cyber defense as well as cyber operations, with emphasis on cyber operations.
+The program prepares graduates for careers in cyber defense as well as cyber operations.
 The program of study culminates with a single-semester capstone project that typically has an industry sponsor and provides students with valuable experience in applying their skills to the collaborative development of cybersecurity solutions.

 Cybersecurity Student Learning Outcomes